Useful axioms: Boolean valued models, o s theorem, and generic absoluteness

 \item Moreover if $\mathfrak{M}_l=\mathfrak{M}$ for all $l\in L$ (i.e. $\prod_{l\in L}M_j/G$ is the ultrapower of $M$ by $G$), we have that the map $m\mapsto[c_m]_G$ (where $c_m:L\to M$ is constant with value $m$) defines an elementary embedding. \end{enumerate} \end{theorem}

 It is a useful exercise to check that the axiom of choice is essentially used in the induction step for existential quantifiers in the proof of \L o\'s Theorem.
-Moreover \L o\'s Theorem is clearly a strenghtnening of the axiom of choice, for the very existence of an element in $\prod_{l\in L}M_l/G$ grants that $\prod_{l\in L}M_l$ is non-empty.
+Moreover \L o\'s Theorem is clearly a strengthnening of the axiom of choice, for the very existence of an element in $\prod_{l\in L}M_l/G$ implies that $\prod_{l\in L}M_l$ is non-empty.

 One peculiarity of the above formulation of \L o\'s theorem is that it applies just to ultrafilters on $\pow{X}$.
 We aim to find a ``most'' general formulation of this Theorem, which makes sense also for other kind of ``ultraproducts'' and of ultrafilters on boolean algebras other than $\pow{X}$.
 This forces us to introduce the boolean valued semantics.